MrZhuNi/salome_shape/src/OperaPlugin/doc/OperaPlugin.rst

 Opera plug-in
 ==================

-The Opera plug-in contains features for creation of Opera items.
-Result of each feature is a solid.
-The plug-in includes the following features:
+The Opera plug-in provides a set of common operations to ROOT geometry.
+It implements the following features:

 .. toctree::
    :titlesonly: